 Requests must be submitted no later than the withdrawal deadline for the term/session in which the student has registered for the course being repeated.
 Consult the web calendar at calendar.ucf.edu.
 Use the drop-down menu to select the term for all important academic dates.

 The policies for grade forgiveness are located here.

 There are financial repercussions as well when your student drops a class.
 Your student will still be fee liable for dropped courses, and it is YOUR responsibility to know the requirements for any scholarships you have, including Bright Futures.
-A new state law requires students with Bright Futures scholarships to repay their award money if they withdraw from a class after the drop and add period – typically about a week into the four-month semester.
+New state law requires students with Bright Futures scholarships to repay their award money if they withdraw from a class after the drop and add period – typically about a week into the four-month semester.
 The repayment procedures are located at finaid.ucf.edu/types-of-aid/bf-program/bf-awards/